thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 their standard equivalent instead, as described in {{sec-nonce-claim}},
 {{sec-instance-id-claim}} and {{sec-profile-definition-claim}} respectively.

-In order to smooth the transition to the token format described in this document it is RECOMMENDED that receivers (e.g., PSA Attestation Verifiers) accept tokens encoded according to the old profile (`PROFILE_IOT_1`) as well as to the new profile (`http://arm.com/psa/2.0.0`), at least for the time needed to
+To simplify the transition to the token format described in this document it is RECOMMENDED that receivers (e.g., PSA Attestation Verifiers) accept tokens encoded according to the old profile (`PROFILE_IOT_1`) as well as to the new profile (`http://arm.com/psa/2.0.0`), at least for the time needed to